lquessenberry/ECB-Digital-Marketing-Development/PITCHME.md

 ### Bumps in the Road

-Bistrack, to my knowledge, offers no API for their customers.
+Bistrack, ~~to my knowledge~~, offers no API for their customers.
 Their web services are limited at best and do not offer the opportunities that we need in order to complete these challenges.
 We will literally be developing their missing features for ourselves by using techniques made widely available to true web developers.

+<kbd>Bistrack is in development for an API.
+It won't be ready until early-mid 2019 for testing.</kbd>

 ---